undergrad-partner-school

 Boarding

-At The University of Alabama in Huntsville, the 2024 annual cost of room and board (on campus) was $12,428.
-If you only wanted a room on the campus, it cost $7,928 for the 2024 academic year.
+In 2025, the price of room and board at The University of Alabama in Huntsville was $12,428 per academic year.
+The cost of a dorm room only at this school in 2025 was $7,928 for one academic year.
 The estimated expense of room-only (on campus) for commuters not living at home was also $7,928.

 Financial Aid